rozalex/pokemon-task/README.md

 ## 🤖 AI Tool Usage Policy

-**AI usage is allowed and expected** for this challenge.
-If you used AI tools, tell us how:
+**AI usage is allowed and expected**.
+However, **a human reviews your work** - we need to see YOUR thinking, not just AI output.

+**What we need to see:**
+- Your personal judgment and decision-making
+- Trade-off analysis in your own words
-- Which AI tools you used
+- Which AI tools you used and how (if applicable)
-- How you used them to accomplish the task
-- What worked well and what didn't
+- Where you agreed/disagreed with AI suggestions

 ---